 Be careful when changing the grouping settings for a course: since students only see the comments of others in their group, a change mid-course could be confusing to students since they will see a different set of comments when reopening a document after you have made the change.
 In particular, it is possible that a student may no longer be able to see one of their own comments in the document; if student B responded to a comment by student A and then those two students were later placed into separate groups, student B would no longer be able to see her response because she would no longer see student A's comment.

-You can always change from automatic to manual groups, or change the manual grouping at any time.
+You can always change from automatic to specify groups, or change the specified grouping at any time.